Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: GAF for Image Generation

-\paragraph{J Head (Noise Boundary.)} The $J$ head is a two-layer $\text{MLP}_{J}$, which maps trunk features to noise boundary residuals.
-The MLP expands from $D$ to $2D$ hidden units via a linear layer, applies GELU activation, and then projects to $p^2\times C$ features, where $C$ is the number of channels ($4$ for latents, 3 for RGB pixels).
+\paragraph{J Head (Noise Boundary.)} The $J$ head is a single-layer $\text{MLP}_{J}$, which maps trunk features to noise boundary residuals.
+The MLP expands from $D$ to $2D$ hidden units via a linear layer, and then projects to $p^2\times C$ features, where $C$ is the number of channels ($4$ for latents, 3 for RGB pixels).
 The final layer of $\text{MLP}_J$ is initialized to zero for stability.
 Finally, the outputs are reshaped (i.e., unpatchified) back to their spatial form ($C\times H\times W$).

-\paragraph{K Heads (Data Boundaries).} For each class $k \in \{0,\dots,N-1\}$, each corresponding $K$ head is an independent two-layer $\text{MLP}_K$ with identical architecture to $J$.
+\paragraph{K Heads (Data Boundaries).} For each class $k \in \{0,\dots,N-1\}$, each corresponding $K$ head is an independent single-layer $\text{MLP}_K$ with identical architecture to $J$.
 The $K$ heads share no parameters across classes, enabling independent transport operators for each class.
 During the forward pass, trunk features are computed once for the entire batch, then routed to the appropriate $K$ heads based on class labels.
 The routing ensures each $K$ head trains on only its assigned class, while the trunk learns shared representations across all classes.
-Notably, while we report results using this two-layer configuration, we empirically observed that a single linear projection is sufficient for high-fidelity generation, confirming that the backbone $\Phi$ captures the necessary feature information for the twins.
+Therefore, a single linear projection is sufficient for high-fidelity generation, confirming that the backbone $\Phi$ captures the necessary feature information for the twins.